ANYDIR/anydir.github.io/source/formats/official/xmkandfsgmub.md

 ## Notes

-### DJ Hero 1

-DJ Hero 1 has been confirmed to have a note limit of 2500 and a Scratch Zone limit of 504.

 ### DJ Hero 2

-DJ Hero 2 (as far as we know) also has a note limit of 2500, however it also has Megamixes, which have a limit of 20 songs.
-The Scratch Zone limit hasn't been tested (also, as far as I know) on DJ Hero 2.
+DJ Hero 2 (as far as we know) has a note limit of 2500, however it also has Megamixes, which have a limit of 20 songs.
+We are currently unaware of any limits on Crossfades or Scratch Zones however.

 ## Further reading